pallet/pallet-vmfest/README.md

                "https://s3.amazonaws.com/vmfest-images/ubuntu-13.04-64bit.vdi.gz")
   ```

-#### Option B - Use existing virtualbox image:
+#### Option B - Download a vmfest virtualbox image yourself

-  Using your own virtualbox image can be a bit complex to set up due to specifics of Guest Additions and network interface configuration so this guide assumes you are using one of the vmfest images we provide.
-You can see the core [vmfest][vmfest] project for more info on creating your own image.
+  Configuring a virtualbox image to work with vmfest can be a bit complex due to the specifics of Guest Additions and network interface configuration so this guide assumes you are using one of the vmfest images we provide.
+You can explore the core [vmfest][vmfest] project for more info on creating your own image.

-  1. Download one of our existing vmfest images and its meta file
+  1. Download one of our existing vmfest images + draft meta file

     for example,
     ```bash